Integrative Care: Medicine + Lifestyle for Long-Term Health

 Patient role | Active partner | Passive recipient |

-✨ Verdict: Conventional medicine is essential for acute care, but integrative care provides a stronger foundation for long-term health.
+✨ Verdict: Conventional care is essential for acute illness, but integrative care builds long-term resilience and wellness.

 Lifestyle Tips Before Your Appointment